Five insurance myths and why they're wrong

 But if you’re married and have a family - or even just thinking about starting one - life insurance could be helpful.
 That’s especially true if you have a mortgage, student loans or other kinds of debt that will need to be paid after you’re gone.

-The truth is getting a policy when you’re young could be a great move.
+The truth is getting a policy when you’re young may be a great move.
 Your age and health present less risk to insurance companies.
 And you may be offered lower premiums because of it.

 Life insurance is only for healthy people: